legstar67/discordBot_TranferLink/README.md

 ----------- COMMANDS -----------
 - "httpsREST_OF_YOUR_LINK" open directly the link on firefox
+- send image, it will send to your clipboard
 - ".c YOUR TEXT" sends your text to the clipboard of your computer
 - "test" to know who you are and the trusted users